Internship: Animal Law Legislation

 A legislative Internship program aimed at improving animal protection laws throughout the country.
 Participants will acquire a substantive knowledge of the legislative process through study and practical experience in the development of primarily local-level animal protection laws.

-Law student participants have the unique opportunity to research, analyze, develop, and advance local legislation, while working under the guidance of legislative affairs attorney Stephan K. Otto.
+Law student participants have the unique opportunity to research, analyze, develop, and advance local legislation, while working as clinical interns for Animal Law Strategies under the guidance of legislative affairs specialist & attorney Stephan Otto.
 Participants may have the occasion to work on select state-level issues as well.

 Equipped with the experience and skills gained through this program, participants will be better prepared for future work in government and administrative agencies, as well as to represent a variety of clients with government and public policy interests.